cenkerozkan/LawRag-latest/README.md

 - [x] Implement rag service logic
 - [x] Bring streamlit UI ||  FastAPI UI
 - [x] Add metadata filtering for FAISS queries.
+- [ ] Implement a supabase watcher as an independent component.
 - [ ] Implement a new UI with streamlit.
+- [ ] In RAG service, change the parameter of send message from chat model to uuid.
+- [ ] Move FAISS to base doc repository class.
+- [ ] For each document repository, create a method that inserts related docs with uuids.
 - [ ] Implement a generic repository for custom documents uploaded by the user.
   - [ ] Implement a file upload mechanism.
   - [ ] Use InMemoryVectorStore for custom user documents.